learn-co-curriculum/react-hooks-redux-initial-dispatch/README.md

 //  => { count: 1 }
 ```

-Ok, pretty elegant.
 How did that work?
 Let's take it from the top.

 ```javascript
 let state;